 The biggest appeal of lifestyle photography lies in capturing the beauty and authenticity of real life.
-It’s a style we see a lot among our Click Love Grow graduates, and so when we wanted to write a guide on how to shoot a lifestyle newborn session, we didn’t need to look far.
+It’s a style we see a lot among our Click Love Grow graduates.

-We’ve been drooling over her lifestyle newborn sessions over in our graduate’s group, so she was a natural choice to collaborate on this guide!
+We’ve been drooling over her newborn baby photos over in our graduate’s group, so she was a natural choice to collaborate with on this lifestyle newborn session preparation guide!

 A huge benefit of lifestyle photography is that you don’t have to spend the whole time posing people and thinking of things for them to do.
 It’s more about guidance.

-Before the shoot and again when I first arrive, I explain the process.
-I remind them that there is no formal posing, just guidance.
-I tell them not to worry about smiling at the camera, and that if they’re not sure what to do, just look at and touch their baby, and look at each other.
+I remind the new mom that there is no formal posing, just guidance and I tell them not to worry about smiling at the camera.
+I also advise them that if they’re not sure what to do, to just look at their baby and play together.

-In lifestyle newborn sessions you want to go with the flow as much as possible, but always ensure you get multiple combinations of people.
-So Mum with baby, Dad with baby, both parents with baby, siblings with baby, and of course the whole family.
+For lifestyle newborn photos you want to go with the flow as much as possible, but always ensure you get multiple combinations of people.

-Always ask them if there’s anything specific they want to capture and if possible try to do it early so that you don’t forget.
+As a professional lifestyle photographer you should always ask your clients if there’s anything specific they would like to be captured, and if possible, try to focus on that early on so that you don’t forget.

 Don’t be afraid to bump the ISO and embrace the grain.
 You can always convert to black & white which is really forgiving on grain.

-Always keep talking and chatting to the family – it’ll help keep them feel relaxed.
+During a photo session keep chatting with the family – it will help them feel more relaxed.

-Shoot from all different angles, and try to find the room/area with the best, most interesting light and guide your family to that area.
-You can also use the window coverings to create interesting light, for example opening heavy drapes just a touch for a sliver of light for a more interesting lighting situation.
+Shoot from all different angles, and try to find the room/area with the best, most interesting light and surroundings, and guide your family towards that area.
+You can also use the window coverings to create an interesting light.
+For example you can open heavy drapes just a touch for a sliver of light to enter, for a more interesting lighting situation.

 Try to shoot in rooms which are important to the family.
-The main areas I usually choose to shoot is the living room, nursery and the parents bedroom.
-The bed is such a great place to photograph a family, not least because it’s literally comfortable for them.
+The main areas I usually choose for lifestyle newborn photos are the living room, the nursery or the master bedroom.
+The bed is such a great place for this style of newborn photography, not least because it’s literally comfortable for them.

 In the case of siblings, young children love being on their parents bed so you’ll always get some great interactions and expressions.